Database Tool Window

 |All node types|

-Use this key combination to see basic information for the selected element.
+Use this key combination to see basic information about the selected element.

 The information shown depends on the element type.

-For example, the following is shown for a table: the names of the data source, catalog, schema and the table itself.
+the names of the data source, catalog, schema and the table itself,

 To close the documentation pop-up, press Escape.